 - Allow the user to re-order an existing order

 - Allow the user to change the quantity of items

 An example in differences between a user story and a requirement, the requirements document is generally used by the developers as a blueprint on how to build the software.
 Whereas a user story will state what the software needs to do, but architecture decisions are purely in the hands of the people building the system.

 User stories are consistently broken down into small, executable component parts – ideally to sing to the INVEST tune – which can be discussed, and then fleshed out.
 Whereas requirements documentation is already fleshed out and ready to be turned into code.

 Which Is Better?

-I can appreciate – at least theoretically – the need in certain projects to have well defined requirements produced up front, but I would always much prefer to work with user stories; going through a requirements engineering process seems to place an implicit focus on the silo of functions, where analysis is kept separate from development which in turn is kept separate from testing.
-Whereas on the projects I’ve worked on, I’ve experienced more positive results when there is a strong collaboration between team members; bringing together a variety of experiences and outlooks to develop functionality.
+I can appreciate – at least theoretically – the need to have well defined requirements produced up front, but I do prefer to work with user stories; going through a requirements engineering process seems to place an implicit focus on the silo of functions, where analysis is kept separate from development which in turn is kept separate from testing.
+Whereas I’ve experienced more positive results when there is a strong collaboration between the team with persistent feedback loops with the client.